Package 'BiocNeighbors'

 Details

 This function identifies all points in X that within threshold of each point in X. For Euclidean distances, this is equivalent to identifying all points in a hypersphere centered around the point of interest.
-The exact implementation can either use the KMKNNN approach or a VP tree.
+Not all implementations support this search mode, but we can use KmknnParam and VptreeParam.

 If threshold is a vector, each entry is assumed to specify a (possibly different) threshold for each point in X. If subset is also specified, each entry is assumed to specify a threshold for each point in subset.
 An error will be raised if threshold is a vector of incorrect length.